richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/cybercombat.md

 ### Commlinks and other devices

 A commlink or other device that is Shaken is put into a crashed state.
-It can attempt to restart itself each turn by making an unshake roll, as usual.
+Starting on the next turn, it can attempt to restart itself (on the owner's turn, but not costing the owner an action) by making an unshake roll using the device's rating die type.
 Until it does so, it is offline, cannot function, and cannot be targeted for further Matrix attacks.
-The owner/controller of a Shaken device can choose to immediately restart it as an action.
+The owner/controller of a Shaken device can choose to immediately restart it as an action without needing to pass any test.

 If the device takes a Wound (via a raise on the attack roll) then they are bricked.
 They do not function again until repaired.